MadeInPierre/finalynx/README.md

 ```

 In this case,

-## ⏳ Development milestones

-1. **Portfolio:** Organize your assets, set targets, and sync with your Finary account.
-2. **Analyzer:** Generate global statistics and graphs to understand each line and folder.
-3. **Simulator:** Define your life goals and events, simulate your portfolio's future.
-4. **Assistant:** Get monthly recommendations on where to invest next to meet your goals.
-5. **Optional:** Nice but difficult or time-consuming features.
-Any volunteers?

-You can check the [current development status](./TODO.md) anytime.
-Contributions are warmly welcome!

 ## 👨‍💻 Contributions and requests
 This repository is at a very early stage.
 If you'd like to contribute, please open an issue and ask me to write a detailed documentation!
 For new features or bug fixes, please fork the repository and use a feature branch.
 Pull requests as well as [open discussions](https://OPENISSUE) about future features are warmly welcome!